longemen3000/MoistAir.jl/README.md

 - `hum_ratio` : Humidity ratio (kg of vapor / kg of dry air)

-- `hum_dewpoint`  temperature to which moist air must be cooled to become saturated,always lower than the specified temperature
+- `hum_dewpoint`  temperature to which moist air must be cooled to become saturated,always lower than the specified temperature.
 ## Humidity Spec

 As mentioned before, the MoistAirModel accepts thermodynamic states of the form pressure-temperature-humidity spec. you can use the same function names as keywords in the `ThermoState.state` function.